TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Webhook.rst

 GitLab Cloud and GitLab self-hosted
 ===================================

-Add auto rendering for a repository via GitLab webhook in XXXXXXX steps:
+Add auto rendering for a repository via GitLab webhook in four steps:

 .. rst-class:: bignums-xxl